abhijat/NativeCrawler/README.txt

-A reddit crawler written in C, using libcurl and libxml2
+A crawler written in C, using libcurl and libxml2